 Therefore, the Diagonal Community Middle/Senior High School will follow the procedures listed below.

 1. Parents are expected to contact the school by 7:45 AM via phone or email when a student will be absent for any reason.
 Attempts will be made to contact the parents if the child is absent and we have not received notification to ensure the child’s safety, however, a phone call from the parent saves time and concern.
 Please call the office at 641-734-5331.
 An email to firstname.lastname@example.org or an email to Mr. McNutt (email@example.com), is also acceptable and appreciated.

 2. A student who misses 1-4 classes in a day will be counted .5 day absent (either excused or unexcused.

 3. More than 4 classes missed in a day will be counted as a full day absent (either excused or unexcused).

 4. ALL absences (excused, or unexcused) will be recorded on the student’s cumulative record for future scholarship and/or employment considerations.

 5. The student is required one half (.5) day of attendance (12:00 p.m. - 3:13 p.m.) to participate in extracurricular activities.
 This rule may be waived by the principal in exceptional circumstances (ex.
 Funeral, doctor’s appointments, etc).

-6. There are three Attendance-related categories which define student absence: Excused Absent (AE on JMC), Unexcused Absent (AU on JMC) and AWOL (absent without leave)/Truant.
+6. There are two Attendance-related categories which define student absence: Excused Absent (AE on JMC), Unexcused Absent (AU on JMC).
 See below for further explanation.